 What do you imagine when you hear (estate) car camping?
 Big caravans, campervans and trailers?
 Expensive high-tech vans with furniture inside?
 It used to be like that.
-But the days of car camping are changing: it’s now more accessible and cheaper than ever.
-This post sums up the easiest ways to sleep in your car and what car to choose for the best car camping experience.
+But the days of car camping are changing: it’s now more accessible and cheaper than ever – you can easily turn your everyday car into a part-time camper.
+This post will give you a list of the best cars to choose for the best car camping experience with their measurements, consumption and in-depth reviews for the top ones.
+And this website will show you how to convert them into microcampers or what gear to get for car camping.

 Car camping is also used to describe a way how to get out there – drive to a camp, hire a cottage and sleep in it, but there’s nothing new about it.
 It’s just standard camping.
 What we like here is car camping that utilizes your current standard car.
 No need to buy a campervan (VW Multivan and similar) or a caravan/trailer.
 If you have a standard size car (i.e. anything above mid-size), you can make it into a camping car and comfortably sleep in it.
 If you are thinking along the lines of any station wagon, MPV, minivan, combi, SUV, crossover SUV type of cars, your thinking is correct :).